Why is skill-building so important for future-proofing careers?

 How Practera can help

-Practera’s experiential learning platform helps educators deliver transformative educational experiences for students, helping them develop the hard and soft skills they need to succeed in the modern workplace.
+Practera’s experiential learning platform and managed service helps educators deliver transformative educational experiences for students, helping them develop the hard and soft skills they need to succeed in the modern workplace.

 Along with connecting students, educational institutions, and employers, the platform offers a vast range of additional benefits, including peer review features, adaptive learning pathways, in-depth analytics, and detailed performance tracking.